Scratched Surfaces: Artists’ Graffiti in Eighteenth-Century Rome

 Journal18 is an online journal devoted to eighteenth-century art and culture.
 Journal18 publishes issues twice a year and in-between we also publish short notes, reviews and scholarly musings in Notes & Queries.

-We are currently accepting proposals for issue #3 Lifelike and for Notes & Queries.
+We are currently accepting proposals for issue #4 East-Southeast and for Notes & Queries.
 Information about upcoming issues will be posted in Future Issues.
 For further information regarding contributions to Journal18 visit Information for Authors and for all other inquiries contact email@example.com.